yukoba/nd4j/index.md

 ---
 layout: page
-title: "ND4J, N-Dimensional Arrays for Java"
+title: "ND4J: N-Dimensional Arrays for Java"
 tagline: "ND4J is a library for N-Dimensional Array Algebra designed for production environments"
 ---
 {% include JB/setup %}

-# ND4J: N-Dimensional Arrays for Java

 ND4J is a **scientific computing library** for **linear algebra and matrix manipulation** (see our [examples](introduction.html)) on the JVM.
 It is meant to be used in **production environments** rather than as a research tool, which means that the routines have been carefully crafted to run **fast**, with **minimum RAM** requirements.